talia8/talia8/README.md

 ` AI | Computer Vision `

 Hello world!
 I'm a **software developer** and **computer vision** enthusiast trying to make my mark in the digital world.
-My skill set covers everything from API architecture and data pipelines to crafting user interfaces to using AI models and finetuning LLMs.
+My skill set covers everything from API architectures to crafting user interfaces to using AI models and finetuning LLMs.
 Coding projects that I enjoy the most are the ones born of my own imagination.

 If you find something that piques your interest, reach out and let's build something great together!